Updated: Feb 17

-We hope our previous blog on ‘purchasing your first herd’ helped you decide on the quantity and genders of alpacas you intend to keep, as well as providing you with different budget options.
+We hope our previous blog on ‘Starting your own herd: How many alpacas should I have’ helped you decide on the quantity and genders of alpacas you intend to keep, as well as providing you with different budget options.
 So, let’s discuss next steps…

 Selecting your alpacas